Deeneth/IDEAI_PHASE_2/README.md

 **Inference Script**: `src/hackathon_test_dataset_prediction.py`

 **Key Components**:
+- added particles class images to others as prescribed
+- deleted pattern_collapse as no images are given by hackathon dataset
 - ONNX Runtime for cross-platform inference
 - Confidence threshold: 0.5
 - Preprocessing: Resize to 224×224, normalize to [0,1]